boldare/swift-api/README.md

 ## Usage

-First of all import library by adding
+At the beginning, import library by adding
 ```swift
 import SwiftAPI
 ```
-than you can create instance of ApiService
+then you can create instance of ApiService
 ```swift
 let apiService = ApiService()
 ```